gianbdev/gianbdev/README.md

 <!--<img src="./aws-banner2.png" alt="ssr" style="width: 100%; height: 30%">-->

 **About Me**
 * 👋 Hi there!
-I'm Giancarlo, a software engineer with a preference for backend development.
+I'm Giancarlo, a software engineer with a preference for the backend although I like angular and nuxt.js on the frontend

 **Skills**
 * I can build scalable and concurrent RESTful APIs.